Galileo88/Galileos-Planet-Pack/README.md

 * Updated KSPedia.

+* Kerbalism support has been dropped from GPP.
+It will return natively in Kerbalism in a future update.

 * GPP now alerts the player if GPP_Textures are misplaced or missing.

 * Preliminary support (Planet Challenge settings) for Station Science Continued.